dkt64/csdb-downloader/README.md

 You can adjust the list for your own interests f.e.
 "C64 Crack", "C64 Tool" or maybe "Other Platform C64 Tool"...

 **Notes**
-* date (UTC) parameter is only for comparing the dates, program will not start downloading from provided date, ID number is the primary selector
+* date (UTC) parameter is only for comparing the dates, program will not start downloading releases from provided date, ID number is the primary selector
+* files are not overwritten if already exists, new files are added
 * *LastID* value in config file is increasing after every download

 **Example**